-During your first year, you will see an academic advisor regularly (all students who have completed fewer than 24 units at USC are required to receive academic advisement prior to registration) as you begin to develop your personalized course plan.
+During your first year, you will see an academic advisor regularly (all students who have completed fewer than 24 units at USC are required to engage in academic advisement prior to registering for classes) as you begin to develop your personalized course plan.
 After the first year, academic advisors will update your course plan each year and you may schedule appointments at your convenience.

 Appointments: Marshall majors may schedule an advisement appointment by calling 213-740-0690 during business hours (M-F 8:30-5) or by using the link provided to them by their advisor.
-Most Marshall majors can find the name of their advisor on myUSC (please email firstname.lastname@example.org if you cannot locate the name of your advisor.)
-Appointments are 25 minutes except during the first week of the term when they are 15 minutes.
+Most Marshall majors can find the name of their current advisor on myUSC (please email email@example.com if you cannot locate the name of your advisor.)

 Drop-in Advising: Marshall Minors may meet with an on-call advisor on a drop-in basis on Thursday and Friday afternoons from 3-4:30 during the academic year.
 There is no drop-in advising during the summer or school breaks but students can email their questions to firstname.lastname@example.org.
 USC students interested in adding a Marshall minor or applying for internal transfer can find information here.

-Although the Marshall Undergraduate Advising & Student Affairs Office in JFF 201 is closed physically, we are open virtually and operating via online platforms with staff working remotely and academic advisement appointments are available via Zoom.
+Although the Marshall Undergraduate Advising & Student Affairs Office in JFF 201 is closed physically, we are open virtually and academic advisement appointments are available via Zoom.

-Your health and well-being are important to us, and we are here to support you as we adapt to this unprecedented and continually evolving situation.
+Your academic success, health and well-being are important to us, and we are here to support you as we adapt to this continually evolving situation.
 We appreciate your patience and flexibility.